oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0-csd06.md

     <scalar-unit_type_name>: represents the mandatory name of the parent type which must be either scalar-unit or a data type derived from scalar-unit.

     <data_type_name>: The TOSCA data type of the scalar.
-MUST be either TOSCA float, TOSCA integer or derived from them.
+MUST be either TOSCA float, TOSCA intger or derived from them.

     <suffix>: An optional string.
 If not present then unit_symbol_name is equal to unit_symbol.
 If present then unit_symbol_name is equal to unit_symbol&&unit_suffix.
 It is provided as a convenience so that metric units can use YAML anchor and alias to avoid repeating the table of SI prefixes.
 The multiplier for unit_symbol_name has an implict value of 1.0